Military: Boko Haram moving sophisticated weapons to N’West

 “Criminality is universal and jobs are also universal.
 It has become an industry so all manner of criminals have keyed into it.
 Last two weeks, some foreigners were caught here in Nigeria while rustling cattle.

-“Banditry has become cross regional, so it is not an impossibility that terrorists who were dislodged from the Northeast will key into banditry in the Northwest.
+“The banditry has become cross regional, so it is not an impossibility that terrorists who were dislodged from the North-East will key into banditry in the North-West.

 He added that the feat was attained between July 2 and 9.